 This 18-credit, 6-course certificate focuses on terrorism and security studies.
 The Post-911 world has made many sectors of the public, private, and not-for-profit sectors involved in preventing and combating terrorism as they try to ensure a safe and secure nation.
 The knowledge provides both historical and current information to add to the knowledge of various threats posed by terrorist organizations, whether domestic or international, and to provide organizations to prepare for the risks associated with such activities.
 These credits can also be applied to the MS in Cyber and Homeland Security Administration degree program.
+All ten shown also available in online modality.

-Choose any six courses:
+Choose any six courses

 • CHSA 6601* Terrorism Issues and Implications